-1. For the Sauce, mix all ingredients in small bowl.
+For the Dill Pickle Sauce, mix all ingredients in small bowl.
 Cover.
-Refrigerate until ready to serve.
+Refrigerate until service.

-2. For the Crepes, mix flour, cornstarch and sea salt in large bowl with wire whisk.
+For the Crepes, mix flour, cornstarch and sea salt with wire whisk.
 Gradually add water, whisking until batter is very smooth.
 Whisk in sesame oil.
 (Batter will be thin.)
 Let stand while preparing filling.

-4. Heat oil in medium cast iron skillet on medium-high heat until shimmering.
+Heat oil in medium cast iron skillet on medium-high heat or on flat top griddle until shimmering.
 Add onion; cook and stir 1 to 2 minutes.
 Add beef patty; cook 2 to 3 minutes or until seared.
 Turn patty over then top with cheese slices.
-Using a metal or wooden spatula, chop the cheese into the patty until well blended.
+Chop the cheese into the patty until well blended.
 Cook 2 to 3 minutes or until beef is cooked through.
 Keep warm.

-5. To cook the crepes, brush about 1/2 teaspoon of the oil in 12-inch nonstick skillet on medium-low heat.
+To cook the Crepes, brush 12-inch nonstick skillet with oil.
+Heat on medium-low heat.
 Pour about 1/3 cup of the batter into skillet, tilting to evenly cover bottom of skillet.
 Cook 2 to 3 minutes or until bottom of crepe begins to brown.

 CHEF's TIP!